sina-byn/svg-spritify/README.md

 you need one sub-folder per `theme` directly inside the `rootDir`, and then one sub-folder per `breakpoint` directly inside each theme's sub-folder - the breakpoint's sub-folder is where you place the SVG icons
     - `rootDir/theme/breakpoint`

+- When managing multiple breakpoints, it's important to ensure there's a fallback for screen sizes that don't meet any specified conditions.
+This is achieved by using a DEFAULT folder alongside your breakpoint-specific folders.
+    - Suppose you have the following breakpoint configuration `"lg": 1024` with the media type set to `min`, the icons inside the `lg` folder will display when the viewport width is `>= 1024px`.
+For screen sizes below `1024px`, the icons from the DEFAULT folder will be used.

 ### Theming

 Theming is implemented using classNames in this package.
 Once you define your themes inside `sprite.config.json`, the output css will look something like :